Skip to main content

 All of these have the potential to require significant reinvestment of time and resources to fix and maintain the system later down the line.

-Why is it important to focus more on design?
+Why is it essential to focus more on design?

-Below EY teams have set out ten principles for how a financial services organization should approach the design process to maximize the return on investment in FP&A transformation.
+Below EY teams have set out ten principles for how a financial services organisation should approach the design process to maximise the return on investment in FP&A transformation.

 Ten principles to guide FP&A design